O-1 Visa Approval Rate: What the Numbers Say in March 2026

 - Petitions are stronger with detailed recommendation letters, thorough documentation, and a clear connection to USCIS criteria.

-The O-1 visa is one of the most powerful U.S. visa options for individuals with extraordinary ability in the sciences, arts, education, business, or athletics.
+The O-1 visa has an approval rate of 92.7%, according to USCIS data from Quarter 3 of Fiscal Year 2025.
+It remains one of the most powerful work authorization pathways for individuals with extraordinary ability in the sciences, arts, education, business, or athletics.
 But, in many ways, it’s also one of the most misunderstood.

 Historically, the O-1 visa has had consistently high approval rates, according to data from the U.S. Department of State Bureau of Consular Affairs’ Nonimmigrant Visa Statistics.
 These figures reflect a stable pattern in adjudication outcomes over recent years.